FranklinTrevor/nek_ci/docs/source/cases/ethier.rst

 This CI mode also tests that the final CFL number is below the target number, and the total number of time steps.
 Errors were computed at :math:`t=0.2` and are shown in :numref:`fig:ethier_8`.
-This is the only CI mode that does not show a spectral decay trend.

 .. _fig:ethier_8:
 .. figure:: figs/ethier_8.png